 LESS SICK, STILL STRAGGLING: Part 2 of 2

-So there I was having reached the campgrounds I’d booked, this was around 4:30 pm on July 9, near Costigan, NB, ill (and not yet aware I had Covid) but able to ride there 20km, the last 8 of which were mostly uphill, draining me bigly.
+Back to July 9.
+So there I was having reached the campgrounds I’d booked, this was around 4:30 pm near Costigan, NB, ill (and not yet aware I had Covid) but able to ride there 20km (after a cab ride), the last 8 of which were mostly fatiguingly uphill, draining me bigly.

 The owner welcomes me.
 A site for sore eyes.
 All I want to do is lie down and sleep a few hours.

 “How can I help you, sir?” he asks.